ElsaMarziano/OptiRoute/README.md

 OptiRoute

-This simple project allows the user to enter a depart point and several locations in the same city, and calculate the shortest path the goes through all locations with the help of a BFS algorithm.
+This simple project allows the user to enter a depart point and several locations in the same city, and calculate the shortest path the goes through all locations with the help of  Dijkstra's algorithm.
 Libraries used: google-maps-react-markers, react-google-autocomplete.

 Ideas for future development: